jc3213/aria2.js/README.md

 - timeout
     - `integer`
     - `10`: Default, equivalent to **10000** millisecond
-    - It is recommended to use numbers larger thant `3`
+    - It is recommended to use numbers larger than `3`

 ### onopen
 ```javascript